Michigan Lighthouses: Local’s 2026 Guide to 36 Best (+Map)

 St. Joseph North Pierhead Lighthouses

-The North Pier in St. Joe is home to an iconic pair of lighthouses.
-The pier inner light is a round structure in the middle of the pier, while the pier outer light is a 35 foot tower at the end of the pier.
-The two are connected by an elevated catwalk and together they mark the mouth of the St. Joseph River.
-The St. Joseph North Pier is accessed at Tiscornia Park.
+The North Pier in St. Joe is home to an iconic pair of lighthouses that anchor the southwestern Michigan coast.
+The pier inner light is a round structure midway out the pier, while the pier outer light is a 35-foot tower at the pier’s end.
+The two are connected by an elevated catwalk — a defining visual of West Michigan’s lighthouse heritage — and together they mark the mouth of the St. Joseph River.
+Access is at Tiscornia Park, where you’ll find parking, a beach, and a clear walking path out to the lighthouse.

 South Haven South Pierhead Lighthouse